danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 computer can play _exactly_ the same amplitude and timbre multiple times in a row.
 Humans can't, well actually the constraint is higher up than that.
 Simple physics, Newtonian forces won't allow it.
-We've never held that kind of virtuosity up as equilibristic instrumentalist practise.
+We've never held that kind of virtuosity up as equilibristic instrumentalist practice.
 I don't think we'd react quite the same way if a human got even remotely close.
 "You sound like a machine" they'd say.
 It would be derogatory.
 They might not even know what machine they'd be referring to.
 It would be the sampler and more specifically